Perfect Steamed Broccoli (Paleo, Whole30, Keto)

 Q: My broccoli is still too raw, should I re-steam it?

 A: Yes, you can steam it until it is cooked to your preference.
-I prefer mine a bit more on the al dente side.
+I prefer mine a bit more on the al dente side so I test out a piece here and there until it's at the perfect bite!

 Q: Should I add the broccoli stems?

 A: Absolutely!
-I love to use the broccoli stems, just try to cut them to the same approximate size.
+I love to use the broccoli stems, just try to cut them to about 1" so they don't overcook or are still raw.

 I hope you enjoy this as much as my family does. - Amy